 Hail to the victors!
-The list of states that have legalized sports betting now includes Michigan.
+The list of states that have legalized online sports betting now includes Michigan.

 The Great Lake State joined the ranks just before Christmas 2019, as Gov. Gretchen Whitmer signed the Lawful Sports Betting Act on December 20.

 The law greatly expands many forms of gambling in the state.
 Along with Michigan sports betting, the state will also welcome legal online casinos, online poker and daily fantasy sports.

 Operators will have their gross sports betting receipts at an 8.4% rate.
 Commercial casinos, though, will pay an additional 1.25% city tax to Detroit.
 For what it’s worth, the entire package of gambling expansion is estimated to bring in $19 million in new revenue to the state, including a $4.8 million uptick for the School Aid Fund.